CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     ![image](./media/l2-image35.png)

-1. Verify whether the error message states that the resource deployment was disallowed by the policy by clicking **Previous** tags tab and select **Policy details** link to review the details.
+1. Verify whether the error message states that the resource deployment was disallowed by the policy by clicking the **Previous** tags tab and selecting the **Policy details** link to review the details.

    ![image](./media/lab02-new-5.png)